-You also need to get your financial life organized at home and beyond.
 Your financial paperwork is just as important as the supplies in your emergency kit.
+You don’t want to have all these documents damaged or destroyed in a natural disaster.

 Gather important paperwork concerning your financial life, which may include copies of the following: